RolandStuder/jeizinen-meteor/index.md

 <div class="lead">
 A javascript prototyping framework to quickly create  highly interactive UI prototypes.
 </div>
-Jeizinen is a meteorite package for [Meteor.js](http://meteor.com).
+Jeiziner is a meteorite package for [Meteor.js](http://meteor.com).
 Not published to atmosphere yet.

 <div class="alert alert-warning">
 This is an early alpha version, documentation may not be up to date!